dudeperf3ct/dudeperf3ct.github.io/content/books/why-we-die.md

 Some of the interesting quotes and lines from the book:

-> The immortality merchants of today -- the researchers who propose trying to extend life indefinitely and the billionaires who fund them -- are really a modern take on the prophets of old, promising a long life largely free of the fear of encroaching old age and death.
+> [!QUOTE] The immortality merchants of today -- the researchers who propose trying to extend life indefinitely and the billionaires who fund them -- are really a modern take on the prophets of old, promising a long life largely free of the fear of encroaching old age and death.

-> Why does death even exist?
+> [!QUOTE] Why does death even exist?
 Why don't we simply live forever?

-> ... death is the price we pay for sex!
+> [!QUOTE] ... death is the price we pay for sex!

-> Death, in the inevitable sense ... is result of aging.
+> [!QUOTE] Death, in the inevitable sense ... is result of aging.
 The simplest way to think of aging is that it is the accumulation of chemical damage to our molecules and cells over time.

-> Most people do not fear death so much as the prolonged debilitation that precedes it.
+> [!QUOTE] Most people do not fear death so much as the prolonged debilitation that precedes it.

-> Consuming lots of calories allows us to grow fast and reproduce more at a younger age, but it comes at the cost of accelerated disease and death later on.
+> [!QUOTE] Consuming lots of calories allows us to grow fast and reproduce more at a younger age, but it comes at the cost of accelerated disease and death later on.

-> The anti-aging industry would love to produce a pill that can mimic the effects of CR without our having to forego the ice cream and blueberry pie.
+> [!QUOTE] The anti-aging industry would love to produce a pill that can mimic the effects of CR without our having to forego the ice cream and blueberry pie.

-> Certain cells are programmed to die at precise stages of development.
+> [!QUOTE] Certain cells are programmed to die at precise stages of development.
 Scientists went on to identify the genes that sent these cells to commit suicide at just the right time in order for the organism to develop.

-> A simple corrective - restricting our calories and eating well - can do much to slow this deterioration through complex interconnected pathways.
+> [!QUOTE] A simple corrective - restricting our calories and eating well - can do much to slow this deterioration through complex interconnected pathways.
 Much excitement in aging research is about prospects of producing drugs that inhibit these pathways and produce the benefits of caloric restrictions.

-> ... not a shred of credible evidence that human cryogenics will ever work.
+> [!QUOTE] ... not a shred of credible evidence that human cryogenics will ever work.

-> (Talking about tech billionaires) When they were young, they wanted to be rich, and now that they are rich, they want to be young.
+> [!QUOTE] (Talking about tech billionaires) When they were young, they wanted to be rich, and now that they are rich, they want to be young.